McCLIM/McCLIM/Backends/beagle/README.txt

     FIXED 17.MAY.2005 DAR - the problem was we never invoked 'setf (port-keyboard-input-focus' in handling
     the 'did become key' notification.

+-9.-  Foreign memory management is non-existent.
+This is fine whilst running
+    in the same thread as the OpenMCL Listener (since we use its autorelease pool) but when running in a separate thread lots of warning messages are generated.
+You might find it necessary to force-quit OpenMCL after you've finished.

+    UPDATE: have made one pass ensuring heap allocated memory (with MAKE-RECORD) is free'd, and that retained objects are released.
+Things seem much better now but I'm sure I overlooked a few.
+    Moving this to 'resolved' (but keep eyes open for more occurrences ;-)

+    Note: this also seems to have given a bit of a speed-boost; perhaps we avoid swapping, or have cut down on GC overhead.

 -10.- Text sizes aren't calculated correctly; when multiple lines are output
     together, the bottom of one line can be overwritten by the top of the